majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/module5.rst

 Service Discovery Demo
 ===========================================

-In this module will demonstrate NGINX Plus's ability to perform DNS based service discovery for upstream servers.
+In this module will demonstrate NGINX Plus's ability to perform service discovery for upstream servers.

 ..
-IMAGE:: _static/service-discovery-consul-dns-demo.png
+IMAGE:: /_static/service-discovery-consul-dns-demo.png
+   :width: 300pt

 .. toctree::